-The Group, under a holding company structure, develops business such PARCO Business, Real Estate Business and Credit and Finance Business with Department Store Business at its core.
+The Group, under a holding company structure, develops businesses such as the SC Business, the Developer Business, and the Payment and Finance Business, with the Department Store Business at its core.
 The Department Store Business carries out the sale of clothing, general goods, household goods, food products and others.
 With regard to these sales of goods, since it is determined that performance obligation is satisfied at the time of delivery of goods when customers gain control of such goods, the Group mainly recognizes revenue at the time of delivery of such goods.
 Furthermore, revenue is measured at the amount of consideration promised in contracts between customers, less any discounts, rebates and sales returns, etc.